-As of the date of this Quarterly Report on Form 10-Q, there have been no material changes to the risk factors disclosed in in our Annual Report for the year ended December 31, 2021 filed with the SEC on March 25, 2022.
+Other than as set forth below, as of the date of this Quarterly Report on Form 10-Q, there have been no material changes to the risk factors disclosed in in our Annual Report for the year ended December 31, 2021 filed with the SEC on March 25, 2022.
 Any of these factors could result in a significant or material adverse effect on our results of operations or financial condition.
 Additional risk factors not presently known to us or that we currently deem immaterial may also impair our business or results of operations.
 We may disclose changes to such risk factors or disclose additional risk factors from time to time in our future filings with the SEC, including as set forth below.

-The issuance of shares of our Common Stock pursuant to our Note may result in significant dilution to our stockholders.
+The issuance of shares of our Class A Common Stock pursuant to our Note may result in significant dilution to our stockholders.

-On March 21, 2022, Dave entered into a Convertible Note Purchase Agreement ("Purchase Agreement") with FTX Ventures Ltd., owner and operator of FTX US (the "Purchaser"), providing for the purchase and sale of a Convertible Note in the initial principal amount of \$100.0 million (the "Note").
-The conversion of the Note could result in the issuance of a significant number of shares of our Common Stock.
-Currently, the \$100.0 million principal amount of the Note is convertible, at the option of the Purchaser, at a price of \$10.00 per share, which would result in the issuance of 10,000,000 shares of Common Stock upon its conversion in full.
-The Conversion Price of the Note is subject to adjustment for stock splits, dividends or distributions, recapitalizations, spinoffs or similar transactions.
-Conversion of the full initial principal amount of the Note would result in the issuance of 10,000,000 shares of Common Stock if converted at \$10.00 per share, which amount is subject to increase by any interest paid in kind that is added to the outstanding principal under the terms of the Note.
+On March 21, 2022, Dave entered into a Convertible Note Purchase Agreement ("Purchase Agreement") with FTX Ventures Ltd., owner and operator of FTX US (the "Purchaser"), providing for the purchase and sale of a convertible note in the initial principal amount of \$100.0 million (the "Note").
+The conversion of the Note could result in the issuance of a significant number of shares of our Class A Common Stock (the "Class A Common Stock").
+Currently, the \$100.0 million principal amount of the Note is convertible, at the option of the Purchaser, at a price of \$10.00 per share, which would result in the issuance of 10,000,000 shares of Class A Common Stock upon its conversion in full.
+The conversion of the Note is subject to adjustment for stock splits, dividends or distributions, recapitalizations, spinoffs or similar transactions.
+Conversion of the full initial principal amount of the Note soft Class A Common Stock if converted at \$10.00 per share, which amount is subject to increase by any interest paid in kind that is added to the outstanding principal under the terms of the Note.

-Any conversion of the Note may result in significant dilution to our stockholders and could negatively impact the trading price of our Common Stock.
+Any conversion of the Note may result in significant dilution to our stockholders and could negatively impact the trading price of our Class A Common Stock.